 Discussing the cycle of inspiration and how it began with memories of Walt Disney films, Ed Catmull states “Our story and production are derivatives of the Walt Disney ‘school’ of animated film making.
 Just like the Disney classics, Pixar’s films are made for family audiences the world over – and, most importantly, for the child in everyone.”

 One of my favorite photos on this page is that of Pixarian Jason Deamer working at his desk.
 I am so inspired by his work as a character designer, he is a true artist and I was really happy to see a glimpse at him working on his craft.

 Chapter Three “Learning from each other”

 This chapter focuses on the ties with Pixar and CalArts.
-"In my senior year, I received a letter that they were starting a character animation program at CalArts.
-I applied, and I was the second person accepted to the program in 1975," recalls John Lasseter.
-Competition was tough and the future animators found that working and collaborating together as a team seemed to be more educational than the courses itself.
-"It was the people," says Ralph Eggleston (One of T.J.'s favorite Pixarians).
+“In my senior year, I received a letter that they were starting a character animation program at CalArts.
+I applied, and I was the second person accepted to the program in 1975,” recalls John Lasseter.
+The competition was tough and the future animators found that working and collaborating together as a team seemed to be more educational than the courses themselves.
+“It was the people,” says Ralph Eggleston (One of T.J.’s favorite Pixarians).

 “When I was at Disney, I started seeing the first bits of 3-D animation being done by computers, and I got so excited about it.
 I talked to Frank Thomas about it and he was so excited about this notion, because Walt always was trying to get more dimension into his animation.
 Look at the multi-plane camera.
 Look at the opening shot in Bambi.
 He was striving for this.
 I looked at the computer and said, ‘This was what Walt was waiting for.’
 And Frank goes, ‘Yes.’

-In this chapter you can also see a rendered shot of Frank Thomas and Ollie Johnston as they looked during the end of the The Incredibles movie.
+In this chapter, you can also see a rendered shot of Frank Thomas and Ollie Johnston as they looked at the end of The Incredibles movie.